dbanetto/uni/assign1/report.md

  *  What was it like to be on the other side of the table?
     - hetic
     - not nervous since this time it did not decide what I was goning to do for a year just what I will be dicussing for the next week.
- *  What where the good things and the bad things you saw in the Project Applications you read?
-    - having only one canidate that placed our project in top 3 we read all the applications for other projects on their CVs
-    - Good: gems that would give some insight of what the person is like, such as showing some passion for external acticities or quick stories.
-    - Bad: very loose reasoning about why they wanted to be in a project, such as 'I played a card game once'
-    - Ugly:
  *  What were the good things and bad things you observed during the interviews?
      - Good: even though some of the candidates did not pick our project they still did some research before the interview
      - Bad: One interviewee was very disinterested in our project, ended with "Please do not give me the job".